ARodenboog/embed-html/README.md

 ## Roadmap

-The use of a code block for this purpose seems not the most fitting, as it is
+The use of a code block for this purpose seems not the most fitting, it is different from the `![[]]`-style syntax that Obsidian normally uses.
+I might change this in the future.